 3. Focus Charting – This type of charting involves Data, Action and Response category.
 This is a client-focused charting.
-Since it the client being talked about most of the documentation, this is a form of holistic perspective of client’s needs.
+Since it the client being talked about most of the documentation, this is a form of a holistic perspective of the client’s needs.

 D – Facial grimacing, graded the nape pain as 7 in the scale of 1 to 10 with 10 as severe pain